farcaster-project/RFCs/tasks.md

 # Blockchain Events

 ## Equivalent blockchain event sets
 Let's define a `new height` task, this task produces `height changed` blockchain events upon new block and reorgs.
 Let's define $X$ as the current block height.
-The task is sent to the syncer, initial plus two events are recieved, for $X$, $X+1$, and $X+2$ new heights.
+The task is sent to the syncer, initial plus two events are received, for $X$, $X+1$, and $X+2$ new heights.
 At time $t$ the latest state is for $X+2$.
-If the daemon crashes at $X+1$ and restart, at time $t$ it MUST have recieved $X+1$ as initial event and $X+2$, the latest state is the same.
-And finally if the daemon crashes at time $t$ and restart, the initial blockchain event MUST contains $X+2$.
+If the daemon crashes at $X+1$ and restarts, at time $t$ it MUST have received $X+1$ as initial event and $X+2$, the latest state is the same.
+And finally if the daemon crashes at time $t$ and restarts, the initial blockchain event MUST contains $X+2$.
 Sets of events are different but equivalent for the daemon state.

 Let's define a `broadcast transaction` task for tasks that have side effects, this job produces as a success output a `transaction broadcasted` blockchain event.
-The daemon sends the task at time $t$ and recieves the successful `transaction broadcasted` event at time $t'$, if the daemon crashes between $t$ and $t'$, rebroadcasting the task MUST result to the same successful event, dispite the fact that the syncer will not broadcast the transaction to the full-node a second time.
+The daemon sends the task at time $t$ and recieves the successful `transaction broadcasted` event at time $t'$, if the daemon crashes between $t$ and $t'$, rebroadcasting the task MUST result in the same successful event, despite the fact that the syncer will not broadcast the transaction to the full-node a second time.